jcamier/dfw_LoRa_LoRaWAN/README.md

 * The transmission from end device to gateway is referred as "uplink."

-* Tansmission from gateway to end device is referred as "downlink"
+* Transmission from gateway to end device is referred as "downlink"

 ## *Project Architecture:*